grumdrig/slog/assembler_manual.md

 whitespace must separate numeric literals and identifiers, but whitespace is not otherwise significant.

-A semicolon `;` begins a comment; it and the characters following it are ignored by the assembler.
+A semicolon `;` begins a comment; it, and the characters following it, are ignored by the assembler.